prannoiychandran/Kindle-Ebook-Recommender/README.md

 ## Implementation

 - Python and PySpark
-- Spark Mllib: alternating least squares (ALS) algorithm (collaborative filtering and matrix factorization)
+- Spark MLlib: alternating least squares (ALS) algorithm (collaborative filtering and matrix factorization)
 - Google Cloud Platform: dataset was stored on GCP and the code was run on a virtual machine